 This course is a survey of world history from ca. 500CE to ca. 1400 CE, emphasizing a regional and cross-cultural analysis of varying political, economic, social, and religious systems.
-(1)
+(1) Lecture: 3 hrs./wk.

 HIST 130 Early Modern World History